 Yom Kippur Appeal: Each year, the Yom Kippur Appeal is made by the Chairman of NPLS to the whole membership of NPLS during the course of the morning service.
 Three charities are selected by a committee - one a local charity, the second a Jewish charity and the third an Israeli charity.
-By 31 March 2017, our 2016 Yom Kippur Charity Appeal had reached £31,178 which has been distributed in accordance with our members' wishes to Hillingdon North Mencap , Leo Baeck College, Mahapach-Taghir in Israel and to the Rabbi's Discretionary Fund
+By 31 March 2018, our 2017 Yom Kippur Charity Appeal had reached £34,445 which has been distributed in accordance with our members' wishes to CVSS, Playskill, National holocaust Centre and IMPJ in Israel and to the Rabbi's Discretionary Fund.